rubyreferences/rubyref/book/stdlib/other.md

 ### A More Realistic Example

-A very simple \`make' like tool can be implemented as follows:
+A very simple `make` like tool can be implemented as follows:

 ```ruby